Meaty mains dominate the summer grilling season, but these veggie sides will give them a run for their money.

 - Almost any vegetable can be grilled.
 Brush your produce of choice with oil, season with salt and pepper and grill.

 - Most veggie prep can be done well before guests arrive for a barbecue or on the weekend for meals during the week.
 Wash, trim and season veggies and refrigerate until it’s time to fire up the grill.

 - To prevent bamboo skewers from catching fire on the grill, soak them in water for at least 30 minutes before assembling kabobs.
 Alternatively, reusable stainless steel skewers are a great option.

 - Don’t chase cherry tomatoes around the grill — slide them onto a skewer and grill!

 - To speed up the cook time for grilled potatoes, pierce them with a fork and microwave on high for two minutes prior to grilling.

 - Grill baskets keep veggies contained and prevent them from sliding through the grate.

-- To minimize flare-ups and keep food from sticking, clean the grill with a stiff-bristled wire brush between uses.
+- To minimize flare-ups and keep food from sticking, clean the grill between uses.
 But make sure to inspect your barbecue brush before each use and throw it away if you notice that the bristles are loose or stuck to the grill as this could result in the bristles getting into food.